luis-r-izquierdo/schelling-sakoda-refuting-machine/README.md

 # Schelling-Sakoda refuting machine
 NetLogo implementation of Schelling-Sakoda model of spatial segregation.
+See Schelling (1971, pp. 154-158).
   * File schelling-sakoda-refuting-machine.**nlogo** is the NetLogo model, which can be run with NetLogo
   * File schelling-sakoda-refuting-machine.**html** is an HTML file where the model is embedded, so it can be run in any browser

+This model has been included as appendix A in the paper "Social simulation models as refuting machines", by Mauhe, Izquierdo & Izquierdo (2022).

 # Model description